brendangeck/semantic-release-kaniko/docs/configuration.md

 ### logTimestamp

-This flag enables timestamp in log output.
+This flag enables timestamps in the log output.

 **.releaserc:**